Samsung Galaxy Z Flip 7 vs Galaxy S25: Is it time to get a flip phone?

 Brightness 2600 nits (peak) | Brightness 2600 nits (peak) |

-In terms of brightness, the Galaxy Z Flip is expected to mimic the peak brightness of the Galaxy S25 coming in at 2600 nits but we have to test these claims in the lab.
+In terms of brightness, the Galaxy Z Flip mimics the peak brightness of the Galaxy S25 coming in at 2600 nits.
 Speaking of which, the Galaxy S25 managed to output almost 2400 nits at 20% APL (and around 1300 nits at 100% APL).
 Pretty impressive!

-We expect both screens on the Galaxy Z Flip 7 to get the 120 Hz refresh rate treatment, but the main one is believed to be an LTPO covering 1-120 Hz, while the cover will most likely have a fixed 120 Hz refresh rate.
+Both screens on the Galaxy Z Flip 7 have the 120 Hz refresh rate treatment, but the main one is an LTPO covering 1-120 Hz, while the cover has a fixed 60/120 Hz refresh rate.
 The Galaxy S25, of course, uses the same LTPO tech and is able to go between 1 and 120Hz with everything in between.

 Performance and Software

-Galaxy S25 managed around 3000 and 9000 points in the Geekbench single- and multi-core tests, which is a normal result for a Snapdragon 8 Elite phone.
-We have to see how this silicon performs inside a flip phone, so stay tuned for real-life benchmarks soon.
+The Galaxy S25 managed around 3000 and 9000 points in the Geekbench single- and multi-core tests, which is a normal result for a Snapdragon 8 Elite phone.
+Check out the benchmarks below.

 Galaxy Z Flip 7 | Galaxy S25 |